nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 Data providers may use classes and properties from any of the three vocabularies to describe each of their datasets.
 To enable Europeana to aggregate and ingest a dataset, the linked data resource of the dataset must:
  - Be accessible by its URI
- -

-All three vocabularies allow data providers to: specify machine readable licenses and describe their datasets .
+ - Specify machine readable licenses and describe their datasets .
 The main aspects that distinguish them is their capability to support all the options for allowing data providers to specify how Europeana can obtain the dataset (requirement R4).

 Data providers will provide to Europeana, the resolvable URI of an RDF resource that describes and specifies the members of the dataset.